petsc/petsc/doc/faq/index.rst

 .. _how_can_i_compute_the_schur_complement:

-How Can I Compute The Schur Complement In PETSc?
+How can I compute the Schur complement in PETSc?
 ------------------------------------------------

 .. admonition:: Are you sure?